 If you have ever turned down overtime because you thought it would “push you into a higher tax bracket,” I get it.
 I used to stress about that stuff when I was digging out of debt and counting every paycheck.
 The good news is the U.S. federal income tax system is marginal, which means a higher bracket only applies to the dollars above that bracket’s cutoff, not to your entire income.

-This page lays out what we know and what we do not know yet about the 2026 federal ordinary income tax brackets, explains how marginal rates work in real life, and gives a few quick examples you can run with a calculator.
+This page lays out what we know about the 2026 federal ordinary income tax brackets, explains how marginal rates work in real life, and gives a few quick examples you can run with a calculator.

 Quick terms